 ●Pulmonary hypertension has progressed despite medical or surgical treatment of the underlying disorder, AND

-●The mean pulmonary artery pressure is greater than 25 mmHg at rest or greater than 30 mmHg with exertion, AND
+●The mean pulmonary artery pressure is greater than 25 mmHg at rest, AND

 ●Symptoms from PH are present, AND